After over 700 hours of testing Aura vs. Experian, there’s no doubt – Aura is the better identity protection service.

 The free credit tools that Experian provides are effective, but they’re just that – credit tools.
 And as with Experian’s paid plans, if you sign up for this service, expect a battery of marketing emails to follow.

-If you can’t afford to pay for a service like Aura right now, signing up for Experian’s free credit tools is better than having no protection.
+If you can’t afford to pay a fee for a service like Aura right now, signing up for Experian’s frees credit tools is better than having no protection.
 Still, you’ll want to opt for a more comprehensive service, like Aura, as soon as possible.

 If you want peace of mind while your family is online, you want Aura.
-It’s superior to Experian IdentityWorks in every way.
+It’s superior versus Experian in every way.

 With Aura, you get accurate and comprehensive monitoring, expert threat resolution, insurance coverage that increases with each adult on your plan, and a full arsenal of security tools.